jbolda/covector/.changes/npm-and-ts-project-ref.md

 ---
 "action": patch
-"apply": patch
+"@covector/apply": patch
-"assemble": patch
+"@covector/assemble": patch
-"changelog": patch
+"@covector/changelog": patch
-"command": patch
+"@covector/command": patch
 "covector": patch
-"files": patch
+"@covector/files": patch
 ---

 This switches to using Typescript project references to build (previously rollup).
 It should affect the underlying packages or use.